oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/service-mesh/Linkerd-exploring-traffic-splits.md

 For the 0.0.2 version we get a 502 - Service Unavailable response.
 The ingress controller can map to the 0.0.2 service, but the 0.0.2 service has a selector which is looking for pods with a label `version: 0.0.2` and so far we haven't created any of those.

 Now we have to create the traffic split.
 We need to do this before creating the 0.0.2 deployment because the original (un-versioned) stockmanager service is still running and being used by the storefront (and ingresses.)
-The origional service has a selector that will match on **any** pod with the label `app: stockmanager` **regardless*** of what the version it is.
+The original service has a selector that will match on **any** pod with the label `app: stockmanager` **regardless*** of what the version it is.

 Looking at the spec the split is deployed on the service `stockmanager` (This is known as the `Apex Service` as it's the actual top level service) The traffic split will split the traffic sent to the `stockmanager` service between the two backend services (also known as `Leaf services`) the `stockmanagerv0-0-1` service and the `stockmanagerv0-0-2` service.
 In this case there are two backends, but more are possible.